o1-labs/proof-systems/book/src/rfcs/3-lookup.md

 The following document explains the protocol in more detail

-### Recap on the grand product argument of plookup
+### Recap on the grand product argument of $\plookup$

-As per the Plookup paper, the prover will have to compute three vectors:
+As per the $\plookup$ paper, the prover will have to compute three vectors:

 * $f$, the (secret) **query vector**, containing the witness values that the prover wants to prove are part of the lookup table.
 * $t$, the (public) **lookup table**.
 * $s$, the (secret) concatenation of $f$ and $t$, sorted by $t$ (where elements are listed in the order they are listed in $t$).

-Essentially, plookup proves that all the elements in $f$ are indeed in the lookup table $t$ if and only if the following multisets are equal:
+Essentially, $\plookup$ proves that all the elements in $f$ are indeed in the lookup table $t$ if and only if the following multisets are equal:

 * $\{(1+\beta)f, \text{diff}(t)\}$
 * $\text{diff}(\text{sorted}(f, t))$